adeperio/base/README.md

 # Base
 ![Alt text](/logo.png?raw=true "Base")

-This is a seed / scaffolding project for a full front-end / back-end web application stack with OAuth2.
+This is a seed / scaffolding project for a web application stack with OAuth2.

 Built with ReactJS, Flux, Express, and Postgres.

 Base aims to scaffold out a modern web application stack, with industry standard OAuth2 user access functionality and API security, right out of the box.
 So you can spend more time on what matters most - building, designing and hacking out your apps.